 Views and Concluding Observations of United Nations Treaty Bodies

-The Human Rights Committee has not issued Concluding Observations on Papua New Guinea for the last decade and the state is not a party to the 1984 Convention against Torture.
-In 2014, however, the UN Special Rapporteur on extrajudicial, summary or arbitrary executions visited Papua New Guinea and in his mission report published the following year he stated that:
+The Human Rights Committee has not issued Concluding Observations on Papua New Guinea for the last decade and the State is not party to the Convention against Torture.
+In 2014, however, the UN Special Rapporteur on extrajudicial, summary or arbitrary executions visited Papua New Guinea and in his mission report he stated that:

 It is widely perceived that police in Papua New Guinea are prone to using high levels of unwarranted force.
 Several reasons were put forward, including poor working and living conditions of the police; understaffing; the perception by police that they must assert themselves in a violent environment; cases of misuse of the wantok system where police officers may use their position to protect their relatives; corruption; low remuneration; lack of training on human rights standards regarding the use of force; and lack of accountability.UN Special Rapporteur on extrajudicial, summary or arbitrary executions, Report on Mission to Papua New Guinea, UN doc.
 A/HRC/29/37/Add.1, 30 March 2015, para.
 25.